Kayli/logspub/corporation.md

 - it makes sense to leave as much money as possible in the corporation to benefit from tax-deferred growth

+- draw sufficient compensation to use the lower tax brackets or what is needed for living expenses, whichever is higher, and perhaps extra to maximize your TFSA, RESP and possibly RRSPs.
+But then leave the rest in the corporation

 ## references